zerotier/docs/docs/roots.md

 ```

 The world ID is technically arbitrary and could be any random 64-bit
 value.
-By convention we use the address of one of the roots.
+By convention we use the ZeroTier One identity of one of the moon servers.

 The world definition JSON file **contains secrets**, so it's important
 to keep it in a safe place.
 The `signingKey_SECRET` is what will allow
 you to update your world definition automatically in the future.

-Now add your other root(s) and define their stable endpoints.
+Now add your other moons(s) and define their stable endpoints.
 You'll end
 up with something that looks like:

 ```json